Literacy Toolkit 2022: Some fresh ideas to inspire your students to read

 |Many years ago, I was tutoring a gorgeous 12-year-old boy who was a reluctant reader and had little confidence when he saw a passage.
 When I’d asked him what he’d done at school that day, he said that he had had a comprehension test on the Past Queens and Kings of England.
 (There is no teacher blame here – it’s hard finding boy-centric resources!)
 This topic was far removed from his interest and knowledge.
 This was my ‘aha’ moment and led to the creation of Literacy for Boys – writing on topics that boys like and will engage with.
 I had great success with my students when I wrote comprehension tasks based on rugby, cricket, lego, science, gaming.
 Draw them into reading using topics that appeal to them.
 Grammar, punctuation and spelling aren’t earth shakers for kids (yet they are so important!) so that’s why we designed these activities around the above topics (completing a grammar/punctuation/spelling activity about a ghost story/extreme sport/soccer isn’t too unappealing!).|

 Quite often the reading materials do not appeal to these readers, their interests, or strengths (and may not have been at an appropriate level for them).
 As a result, students end up resisting further interactions with books based on their negative past experiences, which leads to fewer literacy skills, which then further intimidates these students from wanting to engage in reading.
 Hopefully, some of the strategies above will help you know what books would be best for each student.

-Our goal is to put books in kids’ hands and sparking a genuine interest in reading.
-We want our students to value literacy for multiple reasons, including academic, personal and for pleasure.
+Our goal is to put books in kids’ hands and spark a genuine interest in reading.
+We want our students to value literacy for multiple reasons, including academic, personal, and for pleasure.
 First and foremost, the best way to build reading skills over time is lots of reading.

 Check out our blogs for more ideas and tips.